 Step 1 – Approach the Landlord

-The tenant should approach the landlord and state their reasons why they can not continue any longer with the current lease in place.
+The tenant should approach the landlord and state the reasons why they cannot continue any longer with the current lease arrangement.
 If the landlord recognizes that the tenant can no longer afford the rent, they will most likely be agreeable to terms that allow them to vacate the property.